Mdlglobal-atlassian-net/memdocs.pt-pt/memdocs/configmgr/desktop-analytics/monitor-connection-health.md

 ### <a name="appraiser-version"></a>Versão do avaliador

 Esta propriedade exibe a versão atual do componente Appraiser no dispositivo.
-Mostra a versão `%windir%\System32\appraiser.dll`do ficheiro, sem os pontos decimais.
+Mostra a versão do ficheiro, `%windir%\System32\appraiser.dll` sem os pontos decimais.
 Por exemplo, a versão de ficheiro 10.0.17763 exibe como 10017763.

 ### <a name="last-successful-full-run-of-appraiser"></a>Última e bem sucedida corrida completa de Avaliador